cappy-pugliese/cappy-pugliese.github.io/pages/outreach.md

 ## YMCA Camp Sloper Outreach
 - 143 acre outdoor campground donated to the YMCA by Cornelia Sloper Neil
 - located in Southington, CT
-- I work as a day camp counselor during the summer
-  - have worked with kids ages 5-15
-- off-season I work school field trip days
+- off-season I work school field trip days, bday parties, & YMCA youth sports
+	- field trip days
   	- nearby schools come here to have fun and experience the outdoors!
   	- supervised a variety of different classrooms and made lasting impressions
+- Summer 2025: I am working as Sloper's Field Games Director!
+	- get to make up games for the kids to play
+	- work with all of the age groups
+- Summers 2023 & 2024: worked as a day camp counselor and bus monitor